red/web-red/content/en/roadmap/_index.md

 ---
 title: Roadmap
 subtitle: "This is the current roadmap for Red 1.0.
-Please find a more detailed roadmap on our [Trello board](https://trello.com/b/FlQ6pzdB/red-tasks-overview)."
+You can find a more detailed roadmap on our [Trello board](https://trello.com/b/FlQ6pzdB/red-tasks-overview)."
 roadmap_entries:
   - section: "Bootstrap"
     items: